 About the estate:

 This historic Fleurie estate, located in the northern part of the appellation, was taken over in 2008 by the Henriot family, who continue to provide it with the care and improvements it deserves.
-It is undeniably blessed with a beautiful 49-hectare vineyard, much of which is situated on hillsides with steep slopes reaching up to 60%.
-The Hauts du Py parcel is one of the highest points in the appellation (410 m).
+It is undeniably blessed with a beautiful 49-hectare vineyard, a large portion of which is situated on hillsides with steep slopes reaching up to 60%.
+The Hauts du Py plot is one of the highest points in the appellation (410 m).
 Three cuvées are produced: La Réserve (made from a selection of the estate’s best plots), Les Hauts du Py (high-altitude terroir), and La Roche Muriers (slopes).
 Recent vintages demonstrate the progress made and reflect the estate’s ambition.
 The 2012 vintage places it at the top and justifies the awarding of a well-deserved first star.